 Anthony A. Trask

-Anthony A. Trask, Attorney at Law, focuses his practice at Rudman Winchell on litigation, including family, criminal, and civil matters involving personal injuries, contracts, and property disputes.
-Tony is an active member of the Maine Trial Lawyers Association, the Aroostook County and Penobscot County Bar Associations, the John Waldo Ballou Inn of Court, and the Maine State Bar Association.
-He is a recurring faculty member at the MSBA Family Law Institute, and he has published articles on grandparents’ rights and de facto parenthood.
-Tony has also written a number of brief articles on this website on various family law topics.
+Anthony A. Trask is one of Rudman Winchell’s trial attorneys.
+His practice focuses on family law, criminal defense, and civil litigation involving contracts and property disputes.
+Tony is an active member of the Maine Trial Lawyers Association, the Aroostook and Penobscot County Bar Associations, the John Waldo Ballou Inn of Court, and the Maine State Bar Association.
+He is a recurring faculty member at the MSBA Family Law Institute and he has published academic articles on grandparents’ rights and de facto parenthood.
+Tony has also written many brief pieces on various family and criminal law topics.

-In addition, Tony was recently appointed by the Maine Supreme Court to serve as a governing commissioner for the Maine Assistance Program for Lawyers and Judges (MAP), which confidentially identifies and provides assistance to members of the legal profession dealing with alcoholism, drug abuse and mental or emotional disorders.
+In 2013, Tony was called upon by the Maine Supreme Court to serve on the Family Division Task Force, which examined the Courts’ processing of family matters and recommended changes to better serve the needs of children and families.
+In 2018, the Law Court again recruited Tony to serve on the Family Rules Advisory Committee to assist in refining the Rules of Civil Procedure pertaining to family matters.
+In addition, Tony has twice been appointed as a commissioner for the Maine Assistance Program for Lawyers and Judges (MAP), which confidentially identifies and provides assistance to members of the legal profession and law students who are dealing with alcoholism, substance abuse, and mental or emotional disorders.

 Anthony A. Trask's areas of practice: